weezel/BandEventNotifier/README.md

 or to get usage information, just run `./bandeventnotifier.py`.

+## Broken plugin
+Venus site layouts changes every now and then.
+That means broken plugin.
+One should sacrifice a few minutes to fix the issue but if you are in a hurry, do the following:
+	- Check the plugin's file name
+	- Add broken plugin's file name into `plugin_handler.py` file
+	- Variable is called `blacklisted`
+	- i.e. `blacklisted = ["plugin_venuename"]`
+	- Run the fetch again

+If you are not capable to fix the plugin by yourself, please contact the author of the plugin or me.

 # LICENSE
 Software is BSD Licensed, please see [LICENSE](LICENSE) for more info.